 The Deepest Sleep in the World

-Coming to you in 2022 is an experience truly like no other on Earth!
+Available from April 2023 is an experience like no other on Earth!
 Journey your way down through an abandoned Victorian slate mine to reach the remote off-grid adventure camp of Deep Sleep.
-Set a staggering 1,375 vertical feet below the mountains of Snowdonia above, this is the deepest underground accommodation on the planet... by far.
+Set a staggering 1,375 vertical feet below the mountains of Snowdonia, this is the deepest underground sleep on the planet...by far.

-On arrival at Deep Sleep, it's time to relax for the rest of the evening with food available at the camp to enjoy at our large covered picnic table.
-Then you are welcome to retire to your cabin for a very deep sleep.
+A warm drink and some information will be provided - then it's time to relax for the rest of the evening.
+We'll provide you with a complimentary expedition-style meal (meat, vegan and vegetarian options available) to enjoy at our large covered picnic table.
+Then you are welcome to retire to your bed for a very deep sleep!

 Frequently Asked Questions